yinzburghbear/cunty-ho/OF Scraper.md

 	- `User-Agent`
 	- `x-bc`

->[!info]
+>## FYI:
-Your `auth_uid_` will only appear if you have **2FA** (*two-factor authentication*) enabled.
+>Your `auth_uid_` will only appear if you have **2FA** (*two-factor authentication*) enabled.
 Also, keep in mind that your `auth_uid_` will have numbers after the final underscore and before the equal sign (that's your `auth_id`).
-Once you've copied the value for your `sess` cookie, go back to the program, paste it in, and hit enter.
+>Once you've copied the value for your `sess` cookie, go back to the program, paste it in, and hit enter.
 Now go back to your browser, copy the `auth_id` value, and paste it into the program and hit enter.
 Then go back to your browser, copy the `auth_uid_` value, and paste it into the program and hit enter **(leave this blank if you don't use 2FA!!!)**.
 >
-Once you do that, the program will ask for your user agent.
+>Once you do that, the program will ask for your user agent.
 You should be able to find your user agent in a field called `User-Agent` below the `Cookie` field.
-Copy it and paste it into the program and hit enter.
+>Copy it and paste it into the program and hit enter.
 After it asks for your user agent, it will ask for your `x-bc` token.
 You should also be able to find this in the `Request Headers` section.

 # Step 6 - Additional Config File Settings